 It would be correct to state that it is part of the proper role of government to punish crime.
 Force is justified in response to crime at an individual level, and thus, it is justified in using the medium of society’s organization itself.
 But, unfortunately, in our time there is much confusion as to what constitutes a crime.
 What is the specific standard by which we can tell whether or not an action is criminal?

 The Founding of this country was based on principles that run deeper than any earthly institution, or any earthly government.
 It was based on the principles of Natural Law which were considered to be self-existent and self-evident.
 Thus, a crime is not merely what the legislature forbade and the king prohibited.
 In civil society amongst sovereign individuals, criminal behavior was intentionally, whether through action or even inaction, infringing on the rights of another person.
-At this point, as has been shown above, it is legitimate to react, using force if necessary, to infringe on the aggressor’s freedom to at least the same extent.
+At this point, as has been shown above, it is legitimate to react even using force if necessary, to infringe on the aggressor’s freedom to at least the same extent.
+(And once again, that is merely enforcing the duty that is inherent in the aggressor, or criminal’s, person.)

 Now, since every law has a moral backing, the question is which set of morals is to be codified, and is justifiably enforceable against every individual, regardless of their differences of opinions, religious beliefs, culture, and lifestyles.
 This dilemma was succinctly captured in this quote by H. Verlan Andersen: